Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 \section{Introduction}

+Complexity theory studies the resources required to solve computational problems.
+Quantum complexity has traditionally studied the quantum resources required to solve \emph{classical} computational problems, i.e., problems that have classical inputs and outputs.
+However, quantum mechanics also introduces a new kind of computational problem: preparing and transforming quantum states.
+The goal of this paper is to initiate the formal complexity-theoretic study of such \emph{quantum state transformation problems}.
+To this end, we extend the language of traditional complexity theory to encompass state transformation problems -- we call the resulting framework \emph{unitary complexity theory}.

+The idea that the complexity of inherently quantum problems cannot easily be reduced to the complexity of classical problems has already been explored in prior works \cite{kashefi2004complexity,aaronson2016complexity,aharonov2022quantum}.
+In recent years, oracle separations~\cite{Kretschmer21,kqst23,lombardi2023one} have demonstrated that the complexity of breaking certain quantum cryptographic primitives is independent of the complexity of the decisional complexity classes $\class{NP}$ or $\class{QMA}$; in other words, even if $\class{P} = \class{NP}$, certain quantum cryptographic primitives could still remain secure.
+In fact, \cite{lombardi2023one} gives preliminary evidence that the ability to solve \emph{any} decision problem (even undecidable ones!) would not help with breaking quantum cryptography.
+Unitary complexity theory allows us to re-establish the link between complexity theory and cryptography in the quantum world.

-Uhlmann's theorem~\cite{uhlmann1976transition} is a fundamental result in quantum information theory that quantifies how well a bipartite pure state $\ket{C}$ can be mapped to another bipartite pure state $\ket{D}$ by only acting on a subsystem: letting $\rho$ and $\sigma$ denote the reduced density matrices on the first subsystem of $\ket{C}$ and $\ket{D}$, respectively, Uhlmann's theorem states that
+Beyond this cryptographic motivation, unitary complexity allows us to relate the computational resources required for seemingly unrelated state transformation tasks.
+In this paper, we focus on tasks involving \emph{Uhlmann transformations}.
+The name stems from Uhlmann's theorem,~\cite{uhlmann1976transition} a fundamental result in quantum information theory that quantifies how well a bipartite pure state $\ket{C}$ can be mapped to another bipartite pure state $\ket{D}$ by only acting on a subsystem: letting $\rho$ and $\sigma$ denote the reduced density matrices on the first subsystem of $\ket{C}$ and $\ket{D}$, respectively, Uhlmann's theorem states that

 where $\fidelity(\rho,\sigma)$ denotes the fidelity function and the maximization is over all unitary transformations acting on the second subsystem.
 We call a unitary $U$ achieving equality in \cref{eq:intro-1} an \emph{Uhlmann transformation}.\footnote{Such Uhlmann transformations are unique only if $\ket{C},\ket{D}$ have full Schmidt rank.}